 When a new paradigm starts being formed, an original set of rules has to be put together to operate successfully within it.
 Most of the rules that worked in the old paradigm(s) no longer apply.
 (An example would be trying to communicate with business associates and family by sending letters instead of email via the internet.)

 During the new system's "early days," everyone using it is pretty much in the same boat as we all attempt to figure out what the rules are, how to best apply them, and what the results might be.
 Getting it right will hopefully enable us to be safer and more successful in our personal and professional lives.

 The national and global financial systems were already under great stress due to mismanagement, indebtedness, the Covid response, and rising socio-political unrest.

 To cite just two examples, the Canadian government's response to the truckers' drive to Ottawa, and the invasion of Ukraine by Russia and the West's response to it have inflicted structural damage that could destroy the whole house of cards.

-At minimum it is sweeping away operative assumptions most of us have followed in order to provide predictability, safety and financial growth.
+At minimum it is sweeping away operative assumptions most of us have followed to provide predictability, safety, and financial growth.